 Whether you are simply reviewing an existing homeowners or renters insurance policy, or you are looking to purchase a new insurance package, the first thing you want to do is to conduct an inventory of the things you own.

 Homeowners insurance policies typically limit contents coverage to 50 percent of the home's value.
 For example, if your home is worth $250,000, your contents coverage would be capped at $125,000.
-If you find that your expensive art collection puts your contents value above your limit, you may want to consider purchasing additional coverage, or "riders," to protect your collection.
+If you find that your expensive art collection puts the value of your content above your limit, you may want to consider purchasing additional coverage, or "riders," to protect your collection.

 Carefully Choose Your Fire Insurance Coverage Options